noreenfatima775/CodeAlpha_Image-Gallery/README.md

 ## Acknowledgments
 - **[Picsum Photos](https://picsum.photos/)** for the image API.
 - **Google Fonts** for providing the fonts: *Roboto* and *Playfair Display*.

+## Contributing
+Feel free to fork this repository, make changes, and submit a pull request.
+Contributions are welcome!

 Enjoy exploring **SnapVibes**! 🌟